-The College's current financial health grade is "Inadequate" although, with increasing student numbers and a revised schedule of capital repayments, the College has improved its financial health score in 2020/21.
-The College has implemented a Financial Recovery Plan which reflects a continuation of the growth trend in student numbers and associated revenues, and which allows for both an investment in maintaining the student experience whilst also servicing the £15M of term debt.
+The College's current financial health grade is "Inadequate" although, with increasing student numbers and a return to the provision of apprenticeships, the College continues to focus on improving its financial health score.
+The College has implemented a Financial Recovery Plan which reflects a continuation of the growth trend in student numbers and associated revenues, and which allows for both an investment in maintaining the student experience whilst also servicing the £14M of term debt.
 This plan is not without risk, so such risk is mitigated in a number of ways: